 With all that mahogany some players might be concerned the sound may lack presence and clarity.
 My response: Maybe a little.
 Some players may simply prefer a brighter sound.

 But, while the mahogany top may not have brought the presence you’d expect from spruce, at no time did I feel like the D-15M sounded muddy, or even lacked punch.
-It’s just a deeper, rounder, not-as-bright sound compared to a spruce or cedar-top acoustic.
+It’s just a deeper, rounder, not-as-bright sound compared to spruce or cedar-top acoustics.